• Home

 Volunteer for High School Outreach

 LWVCC is excited to help local youth with an interest in voting rights, policy and politics find ways to pursue those interests.
-Recent activity with high schools has seriously been curtailed by the pandemic.
-As schools will cautiously be reopening in the fall of 2021, the Youth Outreach and Civic Engagement team will be ramping up efforts to connect with high school students.
-Students or adults wishing to learn more about current opportunities should email lyndajohnminor@gmail.com or rkirtsm@gmail.com for more information or see the Student Ambassadors Program page.
+As an example, the Student Ambassadors Program is once again up and running!
+Students or adults wishing to learn more about current opportunities should email [email protected] for more information or see the Youth Programs & Student Ambassadors page.

 Time required: Several options for volunteering exist based on your availability.
 Examples include, but are not limited to, voter registration events (virtual and in person) and working with student ambassadors.